utsav-deep-rjil/jcs-java-sdk-sbs/README.md

 **JCSsdk**
 =====================

+Download or clone this project.
+One can generate and refer to complete javadocs for this project.
+In eclipse javadocs can be generated through *Project->Generate Javadoc..*.
+After generating javadocs, click on *index.html* inside *doc* folder of the project.
-Read the documentation on all major classes in the package under the documentation folder.
+You can also read the documentation on all major classes in the package under the documentation folder.
 The examples folder contains examples on how to use each api.
+Some basic examples for using the SDK is given in this README itself.

 Before using the SDK:
 =====================

-After cloning the project, put config.properties file inside src/main/resources of **the project that will use the SDK** (if you just want to run the sdk itself, place the config.properties file inside src/main/resources of this project itself).
- The properties file should contain :

-- BASE_URL
-- ACCESS_KEY
-- SECRET_KEY

 CA-CERTIFICATE INSTALLATION:
 ----------------------------